Combined heat and power (CHP) systems

 Emergency backup power

-Emergency backup supply with back start capability offers a reliable energy supply.
+Emergency backup supply with black start capability offers a reliable energy supply.
 Isolated loads are secured.

 Highest level of performance